Exploring Historic St. John's Newfoundland

 Come Walk With Us backpacks for East Coast Trail.

 After checking in we discovered that we did not have seat assignments.
-Upon inquiring we were informed that on this flight you received your seat assignment just prior to boarding.
-About 10 minutes later we were given our seats, but were not put together.
+Upon inquiring we were informed that on this flight you received your seat assignment just before boarding.
+About 10 minutes later we were given our seats but were not put together.
 Assuming that we were the only ones in this situation we boarded the plane, only to watch as half the passengers began trading seats so they could sit with their travelling companions.
 Not wishing to join in the confusion we both simply went to our assigned seats.
-After that it was a smooth 2 hour flight on Air Canada to reach St. John's Newfoundland.
+After that, it was a smooth 2-hour flight on Air Canada to reach St. John's Newfoundland.
 Just before we landed we were given a panoramic view of the Newfoundland coastline with its steep red cliffs plunging into the ocean, the French islands of St. Pierre and Miquelon, and St. John's beautiful harbour.

 Black and White sign for Memorial University in front of lake